BackupTheBerlios/jdbcprovider-svn/trunk/readme.txt

 * Copy jspwiki.properties in your temp direcory

-* Edit the copy of the just copied version of jspwiki.properties so that you have
+* Edit the just copied version of jspwiki.properties so that you have

 jspwiki.pageProvider =VersioningFileProvider (your old page provider) jspwiki.fileSystemProvider.pageDir =/data/wiki/pages (the folder with your wiki pages)